 Super Bowl history: The good, the bad, and the yawners

 The Super Bowl.
 The crowning achievement of every NFL season, pitting the NFC champion versus the AFC champion vying for the top prize of them all.
-It's a celebration for the diehard and casual fans alike, with weeklong festivities and celebrations leading to the big game itself.
+It's a celebration for diehard and casual fans alike, with weeklong festivities and celebrations leading to the big game itself.

 The officially sanctioned festivities and Super Bowl crowd itself were much different as COVID-19 regulations continued to be rightfully in place (though 25,000 fans were granted the right to see the game, pandemic be damned).
 Parties and gatherings were likely still had, alcohol consumed and way too much pizza and wings devoured.
-And high-budget commercials and extravagant halftime shows were still on full display.
+And high-budget commercials and extravagant halftime shows were on full display.

 Hype is a key word centered around the Super Bowl and all its events.
 More often than not, hype is the better result in all of these areas, with the memories of Super Bowl Sunday usually better than they actually were.